Professional wrestling holds: Bow and arrow hold

-Gory special
+Gory Special

-The Gory special is a back-to-back backbreaker submission hold.
+The Gory Special is a back-to-back backbreaker submission hold.
 It was invented by Gory Guerrero in Mexico.
 The wrestler, while behind the opponent, facing in the opposing direction, hooks their arms under the opponent's.
 From this position, the wrestler lifts the opponent up, usually by bending.
 This move can be used as a submission hold or can be used for a neckbreaker slam, or a facebuster takedown.

 La Nieblina

-The wrestler approaches face-up opponent then grabs and folds the opponent's left arm over their lower torso, their left leg over their left arm, their right arm over their left leg, and the right leg over the right arm and left leg at the point where the ankle and wrist are placed together.
+Also known as an over-rotated Delfin Clutch, the wrestler approaches face-up opponent then grabs and folds the opponent's left arm over their lower torso, their left leg over their left arm, their right arm over their left leg, and the right leg over the right arm and left leg at the point where the ankle and wrist are placed together.
 From here, the wrestler rolls the opponent face first onto the mat, with their legs and arms tied together, sandwiched between the mat.
 The wrestler then sits on top of their opponent using their own body weight to apply pressure with the option to grab and crank back on the right leg.
 This hold was innovated by Mr. Niebla and is best associated with Miliano Collection A.T. known as the Paradise Lock.

-An inverted version of this moves exists with the opponent on their stomach, the wrestler grabs the opponent's right arm and places it on top of their back, grabs and stacks the right arm with their right leg, then puts the left arm on top of the right leg, and then finally immobilizes the other limbs by placing the left leg on top of the rest.
+An inverted version of this move is possible with the opponent on their stomach, the wrestler grabs the opponent's right arm and places it on top of their back, grabs and stacks the right arm with their right leg, then puts the left arm on top of the right leg, and then finally immobilizes the other limbs by placing the left leg on top of the rest.
 Next, the wrestler turns their opponent over so that they are on their knees with all four of their limbs trapped underneath.
 The wrestler then sits on top of the opponent forcing them into a bridge and pressing down on their body.